jarikoi/berkeleycourse/lab_3/Lab3.md

 LIMIT 50;
 ```

-Additionally, define a table on our user information.
+Let us additionally, define a table for our user information.
 Create a table as follows:

 ```sql
 CREATE EXTERNAL TABLE IF NOT EXISTS user_info